KMKfw/kmk_firmware/docs/en/keys.md

 ## Custom Keys

-Here's a very contrived example for a custom key which limits the usage of a key to certain amount.
+Here's a very contrived example for a custom key with a limit to the number of times it can used (until the next keyboard reset).
 Custom keys are, as a rule of thumb, the way to go to implement custom functionality.
 If the objective is to type out a sequence of keys however, or an action has to